What Is a Roll-In Shower and How Does It Work?

 DIY vs. Hiring a Pro

 While an ambitious DIY enthusiast can install a curbless shower, it’s a significant amount of work, including sealing the floor and other tricky work with the plumbing.
 While you can save between $400 and $2,000 on labor by installing your own walk-in shower, an improperly installed unit could cause expensive damage to your home.
-If you’re not confident that you can lay waterproofing material, grade the tile floor, and seal the seams, you should hire a local shower installer
+If you’re not confident that you can lay waterproofing material, grade the tile floor, and seal the seams, hire a local shower installer.

 Frequently Asked Questions

 Most of the time, Medicare will not pay for a roll-in shower because it isn’t considered medically necessary.
 However, a doctor’s recommendation and other medical evidence may qualify you for reimbursement.
-If you need a roll-in shower for medical reasons, you will likely need to pay upfront for installation and then apply for reimbursement.
+If you need a roll-in shower for medical reasons, you will likely need to pay up front for installation and then apply for reimbursement.

 Need professional help with your project?